ChrisLPlumb91/battleships/README.md

 Generally speaking, all of the above is designed so that simple input generates a fully playable game in a split second.

 ### CPU battle

-After the player has made their choices, The 'player' sheet in said spreadsheet is fully populated with the player's ships according to how they chose to place them at the beginning (The CPU does the same, but their spreadsheet is not populated, for obvious reasons).
+After the player has made their choices, The player's sheet is fully populated with the player's ships according to how they chose to place them at the beginning.

 <img src="assets/images/player-grid-spreadsheet-screenshot.png" alt="A screenshot of the player's spreadsheet after they have positioned their ships.">

+Unfortunately, there is a timer that must elapse before the CPU's sheet is created and populated.
+This is a limitation of Google Sheets imposed by Google itself.
+There is a limit to how many write operations can be made to a Google Sheet via a program / API in a minute.
+If this time-out was not used, the program would crash.
+Two sheets are created, and all of their cells are formatted in several ways, which involves a large number of write operations in a short space of time.

+However, once a minute elapses, the CPU sheet is created.
+However, it is not populated with ships, for obvious reasons.
+Like the player's sheet, the CPU's sheet is unique.

 Then, the game itself begins.
 During this phase, the player is prompted to enter 2 numbers to serve as coordinates on the CPU's grid.
-If the player lands a hit on one of the CPU's ships, the first letter of that ship's name appears on the 'cpu' sheet of a spreadsheet linked to the game.
+If the player lands a hit on one of the CPU's ships, the first letter of that ship's name appears on the cpu sheet.
 This way, the player can get a sense of where next to target at a glance.

 <img src="assets/images/player-lands-hit-screenshot.png" alt="A screenshot of the player landing a hit in the terminal.">